Workflow#

 Every task can be traced back to its parent initiative by clicking upward through parent issues.

-You can reach each task by clicking downward through issues linked in an initiative’s
+You can reach each task by clicking downward through issues linked in an initiative’s sub-issues list.

 Bi-weekly initiatives meetings#